What's The Best Wooden Futon Bed Frame?

 What's The Best Wooden Futon Bed Frame

-A wood futon frame does not have the luxury of being able to hide under layers of fabric.
+A wood futon frame full-size bed does not have the luxury of being able to hide under layers of fabric.
 The wood must look appealing without any wood imperfections.
-Common woods used in futon furniture manufacturing include oak, ash, pine, maple, and cherry.
-The type of wood strongly influences the price of the frame with pine generally being the least expensive and hardwoods more expensive.
-Quite a few companies construct their frames from Southern Yellow Pine, a very hard (as pine goes) and heavy species.
-Because of its characteristics, Yellow Pine lends itself very well to the stresses convertible futon frames undergo.
-Other types of pine will not lend themselves for use as futon frame.
-Most of these woods are too light and brittle to handle the stresses of converting a futon frame multiples times, much less with an additional 60-80 pound futon on it.
+Common woods used in futon furniture manufacturing include oak, pine, maple, and cherry.
+The wood type strongly influences the frame's price, with pine generally being the least expensive and hardwoods more expensive.

 Bi-Fold & Tri-Fold Futon Frames